Secrets of Top Private Eyes

 Specializing as a Private Investigator

-important investigative work, such as surveillance: tailing, stakeouts, videography, still
+such as surveillance: tailing, stakeouts, videography, still photography, and

 Q. What are recent trends in investigation?